 Previous winners have produced posters and leaflets, t-shirts, videos and even a video game!

-Prizes
+Prizes and recognition

 The prizes are designed to reward the winning students for all their hard work.
-Highly commended certificates will also be awarded.

 Whether your students enter individually or as a group, each of them will receive a prize if their entry is chosen.